 A good relationship with friends, family or a partner can help you to live with your condition and look after your wellbeing.

 1. Don’t expect others to be mind readers

 Communication is important in any relationship.
 It can be just as hard to ask for help as it can be to know how to help.
 Talk to each other and try to understand where you’re both coming from.

 "Try writing down how you feel, if that’s easier, you have to remember you’re not a bad person.
 If you are with the right person they won’t care, they will like you for who you are."

 Sometimes you might not want to talk about your arthritis, and this might be the same for your friends and loved ones in your life.
 That’s ok, talk when you need to and be there for each other when the time is right.

 It’s important to know there are other resources out there which can help provide support.

 3. Prepare for good and bad days

-People with arthritis can have good and bad days, so it helps if your relationships can adjust to what each day brings.
+People with arthritis can have good and bad days, so it helps if you can adjust to what each day brings.

-Let each other know what’s needed best on the bad days and any extra support you may need.
+Let your friends and loved ones know what’s needed best on the bad days and any extra support you may need.